 What Do You Need For This Beeswax Candle Recipe

-Essential Oils – You are welcome to pick and choose whatever oils you prefer.
+- Essential Oils – You will use 1 1/2-2 ounces of essential oils to one pound of beeswax.
+You are welcome to pick and choose whatever oils you prefer.
 (Here are some of my favorites.)
 Lavender, peppermint, lemon, orange, are all very popular fragrances.
-Or if you want mix some different oils together to create a blended fragrance.
+Or if you like, mix some different oils together to create a blended fragrance.

 How to Make A Beeswax Candle

-Use a stick or bamboo skewer to hold the wick in the center of the candle.
-This is an important step because if you don’t secure the whisk it will fall into the candle.
+Use the bamboo skewer or pencil to hold the wick in the center of the candle.
+You can also use clothes pins to hold the wicks in place.
+If you don’t do this, the wick will fall into the candle.

 DIY Beeswax Candles FAQ